Jesse1211/JesseBlog/source/_posts/CourseWork/CS5320DB/6BufferManager.md

 - Cache Miss (requested page not cached)
   - Choose frame for storage data (replacement policy)
   - If frame contains dirty page: write to disk
-  - Read requested page from disk and store in frame
     - Increase pin count and return page address
+  - Read requested page from disk and store in frame, Set pint count to 0

 ### LRU